How to enable debug mode in WordPress?

 In order to save server resources, error logs are turned off by default.
 They may also be a security issue if the logs are presented in the front-end, since they might disclose potential vulnerabilities.

-How to enable debugging mode in WordPress?
+How to Enable Debugging Mode in WordPress?

 In general, the process of enabling debug mode may be broken down into three steps.